enel-gdh-educational/katacoda-scenarios/docker/part1/step4.md

 Usage: `COPY [--chown=<user>:<group>] <src>... <dest>`.

-The COPY instruction copies new files or directories from `<src>` and adds them to the filesystem of the container at the path `<dest>`.The --chown feature is only supported on Dockerfiles used to build Linux containers, and will not work on Windows containers.
-Since user and group ownership concepts do not translate between Linux and Windows, the use of /etc/passwd and /etc/group for translating user and group names to IDs restricts this feature to only be viable for Linux OS-based containers.
+The COPY instruction copies new files or directories from `<src>` and adds them to the filesystem of the container at the path `<dest>`.The `--chown` feature is only supported on Dockerfiles used to build Linux containers, and will not work on Windows containers.
+Since user and group ownership concepts do not translate between Linux and Windows, the use of /etc/passwd and /etc/group for translating user and group names to IDs restricts this feature to only be aviable for Linux OS-based containers.

 ### RUN Command